0BAB1/HOLY_CORE_COURSE/1_fpga_edition/fpga_edition.md

 As you can see, there a bit of work to do !
 We have to :

-- Add the CSR module
+- Declare the CSR module
   - and declare all its signals !
-- Route the flush orders correctly the the _HOLY Caches_
+- Route the flush orders correctly the the *HOLY Data Cache*
 - Adapt `write_back_source`'s width and update the write back MUX logic
 - Add a new csr write back mux
-- And many more little things, but it comes up naturally as we implement it, no worries
+- And a few more little things, but it comes up naturally as we implement it, no worries

 Our first objective is to wire up all this and then make the old tests pass again.